anekar/SQL-Cleaning/README.md

 **Function defining**

-    Changing the data type of a column within  a query.Let's say, we want to change the data type of a variable age to numeric format.
+    Changing the data type of a column within  a query.
+Let's say, we want to change the data type of a variable age to numeric format.

 **FORMAT**